-Oil gains on talk of supply cut, but heads for week of losses
+Oil gains as OPEC mulls cuts; set for weekly drop on oversupply fears

 “We are likely from December onwards to have at least 1 million barrels per day (bpd) less of (Iranian) crude exports,” Harry Tchilinguirian, global head of commodity markets strategy at BNP Paribas, told Reuters Global Oil Forum.

-Tchilinguirian said he would not be surprised if Brent recovered to $80 a barrel this year.
+Tchilinguirian said he would not be surprised if Brent recovered to $80 this year.

-OPEC’s de facto leader, Saudi Arabia, wants the cartel to cut output by about 1.4 million bpd, around 1.5 percent of global supply, sources told Reuters this week.

-The Saudis would like Russia to cut output but Moscow has yet to commit to joint action.

-Also supporting prices, Iraq resumed exporting oil from its northern Kirkuk oilfields on Friday, pumping 50,000-100,000 bpd, an Oil Ministry spokesman said.
+Also supporting prices, Iraq resumed exporting oil from its northern Kirkuk oilfields on Friday, pumping 50,000-100,000 bpd, an oil ministry spokesman said.
 Some analysts had expected the volumes to be much higher, at closer to 300,000 bpd.

-Additional reporting by Henning Gloystein in Singapore and Christopher Johnson in London; Editing by David Goodman and Dale Hudson
+Additional reporting by Henning Gloystein in Singapore and Christopher Johnson and Shadia Nasralla in London; Editing by Marguerita Choy and Dale Hudson